 Use of Kanta PHR in wellbeing applications and My Kanta Pages

 Citizens can save and process their wellbeing data in Kanta PHR with wellbeing applications and measuring devices developed especially for this purpose.
 Users can also view the data in Kanta PHR via My Kanta Pages in the Kanta Services.

 - various measurement data (e.g. blood pressure, respiration rate)

 - symptom assessments

-- self-treatment plans.
+- self-care plans.

-Functionalities for social and healthcare professionals
+Functionalities for healthcare and social welfare professionals

-- the user’s consent
+- the citizen’s consent